Kobalt 24V Cordless Blower Is Very Nice for Home Use

 The Kobalt 24V blower isn’t that powerful

 Don’t get me wrong, the Kobalt 24V is fine from a power perspective, but compared to some others out there it isn’t very powerful.
-If you don’t know what CFMs and MPH are, read here.
+If you don’t know what the crazy acronyms like CFMs and MPH are, read here.

 If you do, the Kobalt 24V blower has up to 500 CFMs and 120 MPH.
 Mind you, these two specifications are fully maxed out using the Turbo button.
 Without the turbo button, you’re likely in the 375-400 CFM range and around 100 MPH.
 This is much more than a light breeze but if you check out some of the more powerful battery powered leaf blowers, you’ll see that there are better options.